anthonysharpy/sandbank/README.md

 Next, check the changes were applied and _**make a backup of your data**_.
 Make sure you don't have any other unused fields as they will get deleted next.

-Lastly, set `MERGE_JSON` in `Config.cs` to false.
+Lastly, set `MERGE_JSON` in `sandbank_config.ini` to false.
 Then, start up the database again and wait a few seconds for the changes to take effect.
 The renamed data should be gone now.

 You must then set `MERGE_JSON` back to true, or it will spam warnings at you.

 ### Saving on the client or the server

 Sandbank supports saving data on the client or server (or both).
 It just depends on where you call the code from.
-By default, saving on the client is not allowed, but this can be enabled in `Config.cs`.
+By default, saving on the client is not allowed, but this can be enabled in `sandbank_config.ini`.

 ### Backups

 Sandbank supports backups and these are enabled by default.
-Backup settings can be configured in `Config.cs`.
+Backup settings can be configured in `sandbank_config.ini`.

 ### File obfuscation

-Sandbank supports file obfuscation, which can be enabled in `Config.cs`.
+Sandbank supports file obfuscation, which can be enabled in `sandbank_config.ini`.
 This makes the saved data files unreadable and uneditable.
 This is useful if you are saving data on the client and don't want them to be able to see or change it.

 The obfuscation can be reverse-engineered, so it does not prevent data editing.
 But it makes it so that 99.9% of people will not bother.

 You can disable or enable obfuscation at any time and it will still work.
 Note that once a file is obfuscated, it can only become unobfuscated after it has been saved again.

 Obfuscation has a slight impact on performance.

-### Updating Sandbank

-Due to the fact that the library stores your settings in a code file (`Config.cs`), if you update the library from within s&box, any settings you have configured in this file will get wiped.
-To avoid this, you have the following options:

-- Create a backup of `Config.cs` before updating.
-- Clone and update the library via Git, which will allow you to fetch the latest code without conflicts.

 # Performance